ActiveBrainAtlas2/neuroglancer/docs_overview/neuroglancer.md

 - [Cell session UI Module](modules/neuroglancer_ui_cell_session.html): Responsible for creating the Cell session UI element.
 - [State loader Module](modules/neuroglancer_services_state_loader.html): Responsible for the loading the JSON state from the Django database portal via the REST API.

+[Services Module](modules/neuroglancer_services_state_loader.html): Responsible for the loading of the JSON state from the Django database portal via the REST API.